A1 · BeginnerEnglish

 Example:

-You use the past simple when the time is finished, for example:
+You use the past simple when you talk about a past time that is complete, for example:

 • yesterday